Imaad21/HR-Analytics-Dashboard-Analysis/README.md

-# HR-Analytics-Dashboard-Analysis
+# HR Analytics Dashboard Analysis
+## Project Objective
-The HR Analytics Dashboard provides an insightful overview of employee attrition, satisfaction, and workforce demographics.
-The dashboard is structured with multiple key metrics and visualizations that help HR teams analyze trends and make data-driven decisions to improve employee retention and job satisfaction.
+The primary goal of this HR Analytics Dashboard is to analyze employee attrition, satisfaction, and workforce distribution across various parameters, such as department, age group, education field, and job roles.
+This helps HR managers and decision-makers understand trends in attrition, identify key problem areas, and take proactive steps to improve employee retention and satisfaction.